uwctri/Recalculate/README.md

 ## TODO

-* Preview of changes to be made without saving.
-Persist after leaving page?
-Add logging for this.
+* Preview of changes to be made without saving
+* Persist previewed changes after leaving page (cookie on user)